Warriors, Walls, and Noodles

 Where to Stay Tonight

-Inside the city walls, near Bell Tower (Mid-range hotel in the historic center)
+Inside the city walls, near the South Gate (Mid-range hotel)

 2